Maple Roasted Pork Tenderloin with Rosemary

 - 5. Slice pork into 1/2 inch (1 cm) thick slices on slight diagonal and serve drizzled with spoonful of sauce.
 This dish is best served with mashed potatoes to catch any extra sauce.

 - Tips: For variation, you can make Maple Rosemary Pork Satay by cutting the pork tenderloin crosswise in half, then lengthwise into strips before marinating.
 Thread onto bamboo skewers that have been soaked in water for at least 10 minutes, and grill on a preheated grill (or grill pan) that has been brushed with canola oil for 2 to 3 minutes per side, until just cooked through.

 - Alternately, bake on a rimmed baking sheet that has been brushed with canola oil at 400˚F (200 ˚C) for 5-7 minutes, until just cooked through.

 2 slices of 1/2 inch/ 1 cm (158 g)

 |Total Fat||9 g|

 Garlic Rosemary Pork Tenderloin with Fruit Compote Over Greens

-Canola oil infused with lemon and rosemary offers a touch of herb flavouring to both the fruit compote and pork tenderloin.
+Canola oil infused with lemon and rosemary offers a touch of herb flavoring to both the fruit compote and pork tenderloin.
 Greens mixed with Brussels sprout leaves are heightened by a splash of grapefruit juice and fennel seeds to convert any said hater of this misunderstood sprout.